 The smaller version of the Spirit II E 310 is the E 210.
 It downgrades regarding burners and cooking space, but not in overall quality.
 The 210 comes in all of the same colors as the 310, so no worries if you’re looking to match your outdoor space to your grill.

-The E 210 is only $100 cheaper than the 310 and still has the 10-year warranty.
+The E 210 is cheaper than the 310 and still has the 10-year warranty.
 Although it is a smaller grill, the 210 has more heating power than the 310.
 There isn’t even a 100 square inch difference in the size of the overall cooking space, and both grills have a warming rack to boot.

 Almost every feature is identical on these two grills, so really your priority will need to be size and cost.
 If you need more grilling space, you should probably stick with the 310, but if cost-effectiveness and petite size are your game, the 210 is likely the best option for you.